 We now recognize that characteristics like race, gender, and sexual orientation do not justify discriminating against individuals or disregarding their suffering.
 Over time, our society has gradually expanded our moral concern to ever more groups, a trend of moral progress often called the expanding moral circle.7 But what are the limits of this trend?
 Should the moral circle include all humans but stop there?
 Should it be expanded to include non-human animals as well?
 Or should it ultimately extend even to plants and the natural environment?

 Utilitarianism provides a clear response to this question: We should extend our moral concern to all sentient beings, meaning every individual capable of experiencing positive or negative conscious states.
-This includes humans and probably many non-human animals, but not plants or other entities that are non-sentient.
+This includes humans and many non-human animals, but presumably not plants or other non-sentient entities.
 This view is sometimes called sentiocentrism as it regards sentience as the characteristic that entitles individuals to moral concern.
 Justifying this perspective, Peter Singer writes:

 The capacity for suffering and enjoying things is a prerequisite for having interests at all, a condition that must be satisfied before we can speak of interests in any meaningful way.
 It would be nonsense to say that it was not in the interests of a stone to be kicked along the road by a child.
 A stone does not have interests because it cannot suffer.
 Nothing that we can do to it could possibly make any difference to its welfare.
 A mouse, on the other hand, does have an interest in not being tormented, because mice will suffer if they are treated in this way…